-Enter your total PA tax withheld from your PA Schedule W-2S or from Box 17 of your federal Form(s) W-2.
+Enter your total PA tax withheld from Box 17 of your federal Form(s) W-2.
 Include the PA tax withheld from PA Schedule T or from Box 15 of your federal Form(s) W-2G.
-Also include any PA tax withheld from Box 12 of your federal Form(s) 1099-R and/or Box 16 of your federal Form(s) 1099-MISC.
+Also include any PA tax withheld from Box 14 of your federal Form(s) 1099-R, Box 15 of your federal Form(s) 1099-MISC and/or Box 5 of your federal Form(s) 1099-NEC.

 IMPORTANT: If your PA tax withheld is more than 3.07 percent, you must submit your Form W-2, or a legible photocopy, and a written explanation why your employer withheld at a higher rate.
-The department may also request an explanation from your employer.
-If you include PA tax withheld from federal Forms 1099-R, 1099-MISC and/or W-2G, you must submit your Forms 1099-R, 1099-MISC and/or W-2G, or legible photocopies of the original forms, with your return.
+If you include PA tax withheld from federal Forms 1099-R, 1099-MISC, 1099-NEC and/or W-2G, you must submit your Forms 1099-R, 1099-MISC, 1099-NEC and/or W-2G, or legible photocopies of the original forms, with your return.

-CAUTION: Do not include nonresident tax withheld from limited liability companies, partnerships and S corporations.
+CAUTION: Do not include nonresident tax withheld from limited liability companies, partnerships, S corporations and/or estates and trusts.
 Include nonresident withholding from those entities on Line 17 of the PA-40.